Kate Winslet: Resurgence and expansion (2020–present)

 Following Mare of Easttown, Winslet took a year off work to spend time with her family.
 She narrated the documentary Eleven Days in May (2022), about the 2021 bombing of Gaza by Israel.
-She starred with her daughter Mia Threapleton in an improvised feature-length episode of the Channel 4 anthology series I Am..., titled "I Am Ruth", about the negative effects of social media.
+She starred with her daughter Mia Threapleton in an improvised feature-length episode of the Channel 4 anthology series I Am..., titled "I Am Ruth", about the negative effects of social media, which she developed and co-authored with director Dominic Savage.
+She won two BAFTA TV Awards for Best Actress and Best Single Drama (as producer).
+In her acceptance speech, she urged lawmakers to criminalise harmful digital content.
 In 2017 and 2018, Winslet concurrently filmed two sequels to James Cameron's science fiction film Avatar (2009) using motion capture technology.
 She learnt freediving for her role and was able to hold her breath underwater for seven minutes, setting a new record for any film scene shot underwater.
 Released in 2022, Avatar: The Way of Water earned over $2 billion to rank as the third highest-grossing film of all time and Winslet's second film after Titanic to cross the $2 billion mark.
-The third film in the series will be released in 2024.

-Winslet will portray the model and war photographer Lee Miller in the biopic Lee, which she will also produce.
-Production in Croatia was suspended for a short period when Winslet slipped and fell while filming.
-She is also set to star and serve as executive producer on the HBO miniseries The Palace, about an authoritarian regime.
+After being attached to a biopic of model and war photographer Lee Miller for eight years, Winslet produced and starred in Lee (2023).
+She hired cinematographer Ellen Kuras (who had filmed her in Eternal Sunshine of the Spotless Mind) to make her feature directorial debut with the project.
+Winslet slipped and fell while filming, leading to three haematomas on her spine; she continued working despite the pain.
+Reviewers for The Hollywood Reporter and The Daily Beast noted how much Winslet's performance helped elevate a conventional biopic.
+Winslet next executive produced and starred in the HBO miniseries The Regime (2024), a satire about a fictional authoritarian country.
+To play a megalomaniac dictator, she consulted a neuroscientist and a psychotherapist to create a backstory for her character.
+Critics deemed her performance superior to the series.
+She earned Golden Globe nominations for her performances in both Lee and The Regime, in addition to a BAFTA nomination for Outstanding British Film as a producer on Lee.

+Winslet will next reprise her role in the sequel Avatar: Fire and Ash.
+She is set to make her directorial debut with the Netflix drama film Goodbye June, written by her son Joe Anders, in which she will also star and produce.